ShannonIanthe/BCS-Algorithms/03_react/block02/description.md

 ## Exercise 4

-Refactor the previous exercise, this time using only functional components.
+Refactor the previous exercise, this time using only function components.

 ## Exercise 5